crate/tsperf/tsperf/write/README.md

 **InfluxDB:**
 This is an optional parameter for InfluxDB.
-In case it is set the Bucket where the values are inserted will use the value of `DB_NAME` as name.
-If `DB_NAME` is empty string than the name of the schema (see [Data Generator Schemas](#data-generator-schemas) for more information) will be used as Bucket name.
+In case it is set the Bucket where the values are inserted will use the value of `DATABASE` as name.
+If `DATABASE` is empty string than the name of the schema (see [Data Generator Schemas](#data-generator-schemas) for more information) will be used as Bucket name.

 **TimescaleDB, Postgresql, MSSQL:**
-The value of `DB_NAME` is used when connecting to TimescaleDB.
+The value of `DATABASE` is used when connecting to TimescaleDB.
 This database must already exist in your TimescaleDB instance and must have already been initialized with `CREATE EXTENSION IF NOT EXISTS timescaledb CASCADE;`.

 **MongoDB:**
-The value of `DB_NAME` is used as the database parameter of MongoDB.
+The value of `DATABASE` is used as the database parameter of MongoDB.

 **AWS Timestream:**
-The value of `DB_NAME` is used as the database parameter of AWS Timestream.
+The value of `DATABASE` is used as the database parameter of AWS Timestream.

-#### TABLE_NAME
+#### TABLE

 Type: String